By Gloria Dulan-Wilson

 I don't think I ever adjusted to my grandparents no longer living on the farm.
 They still owned the land, and my Dad, granddad and uncle used to go out there to hunt - they were pretty good at it too.
 I went on a couple of them myself - I'm not a bad shot either.
 Learned from the best!

-The early pictures I had seen of her and my Granddaddy show that they were a beautiful couple - of course they were both kids - it took my granddad forever to grow a mustache in order to make him look more grown up.
+The early pictures I had seen of her and my Granddaddy show that they were a beautiful couple - of course they were both kids.
 But her love for us, her dedication and devotion, her mild introverted ways are probably the reason I'm not more of a fire breathing Aries than I already am.
 I am learning to find my quiet place within myself - and when ever I get to the point that I feel that I'm just gonna burst, I remember the still calmness of Grandmoma Zady Dulan.

 I know that she, Dad, Granddaddy, Alene, Zethel are all together now - probably enjoying some of that wonderful home cooking of hers.